thelia/thelia.github.io/documentation/form/action.md

         //validation process only if it's a post method if ($request->isMethod("post")) {

             $form->bind($request)

             if($form->isValid()) {

+                // your form is valid.
+You can perform additional check,
-                //your form is valid, do what you want like persisting data.
+                // or do what you want like persisting data.

-            } else {
-                //here I call the setFormError that record some information for displaying errors after.
-                $event->setFormError($form);
+                // Every form have as success_url field, which contains the base site URL by default.
+                // Redirect to this URL now
+                Redirect::exec($form->getSuccessUrl());

+                // Redirect::exec() has called exit(), so nothing more will happen.
             }

+            // The form has errors
+            $form->setError(true);

+            // Add a message that could be displayed by the form on the template
+            $form->setMessage("Invalid or missing data, please check entred data");

+            // Call the setFormError to store the errored form and propagate it to the template
+            $event->setErrorForm($form);

+            // At this point, the form action URL is displayed.
+            // Likely, the same view is displayed again, displaying form and fields error messages
         }
     }
 }